Pako2K/SpaceSimulator/README.md

-# SolarSystem
+# Space Simulator
-Solar System simulation
+Solar System simulation with the option to manage a space ship